AbsaOSS/login-service/README.md

     jwt:
       generate-in-memory:
          access-exp-time: 15min
-         refresh-exp-time: 9h
+         rotate-time: 9h
          alg-name: "RS256"
 ```
-The important information to provide is exp-time which indicates how long a token is valid for
+The important information to provide is access-exp-time which indicates how long a token is valid for,
+rotate-time which indicates how often Key pairs are regenerated and rotated
 and alg-name which indicates which algorithm is used to encode your keys.

 To setup for AWS Secrets Manager, your config should look like so: